flowidright/SSD-Tier-List/README.md

 Fanxiang S880

-¹ E18 Drives have had rainier issues.
+¹ E18 Drives have had hardware issues.
 Some drives have firmware updates, most don't.
 Beware when considering one.

 Work in Progress - Updating Daily